Idumania378/GROUP/README.md

-# Sample School Website
+# Sample School Website Frontend

 ## Overview

-Welcome to the Sample School Website repository!
+Welcome to the this Sample School Website repository!
 This project serves as a testing ground for various website creation strategies, including design, functionality, and optimization techniques.

 ## Features